Non-Stationary Bandits with Habituation and Recovery Dynamics: Introduction

 On the other hand, online formulations involve constructing a policy that is updated every time a new data point is collected.
 Bandit models are a particularly important example of online formulations, and there has been much work on constructing policies for stationary bandits.
 Approaches for designing policies for stationary bandits include those using upper confidence bounds \citep{auer2002finite,chang2005,bastani201}, Thompson sampling \citep{thompson1933,russo2014,russo2016,agrawal2013}, Bayesian optimization \citep{frazier2016,xie2013,xie2016}, knowledge gradients \citep{ryzhov2011,ryzhov2012}, robust optimization \citep{kim2015}, and adversarial optimization \citep{auer2002,agrawal2014,koolen2014,koolen2015}.

 Restless bandits are a notable class of bandit models that capture non-stationarity, because choosing any single action causes the rewards of potentially all the actions to change.
 Though dynamic programming \citep{liu2010indexability,whittle1988restless}, approximation algorithms \citep{guha2010}, and mathematical programming \citep{bertsimas1994,bertsimas2000,caro2007} have been proposed as tools for constructing policies in this setting, the problem of computing an optimal policy for restless bandits is PSPACE-complete \citep{papadimitriou1999}, meaning that designing policies that are approximately optimal is difficult.
+These models more broadly fall under the class of Partially Observable Markov Decision Processes (POMDPs), a class of problems where the decision maker is interested in solving a Markov Decision Process (MDP) with limited information about the system.
+The canonical methods for finding optimal policies for POMDPs involve the conversion of the POMDP into an equivalent belief MDP \citep{bertsekas2005} in which the states correspond to a probability distribution reflecting the decision maker's belief that they are in a specific state.
+While for small POMDPs it is possible to solve the belief MDP using dynamic programming approaches \citep{monahan1982,eagle1984,ayer2012}, in general, since POMDPs are PSPACE-complete, the resulting MDP is often too large to optimize effectively and requires using approximate dynamic programming \citep{ccelik2015,chen2018,deng2014,qi2017,shani2013,smith2012,wang2015}.
+Therefore, in recent literature, several solutions approaches have been proposed for solving POMDPs, which often involve exploiting the specific structure of the model in question.
+The framework of ROGUE multiarmed bandits we propose in this paper can be seen as a particular type of POMDP or restless bandit model, with a known deterministic transition model and partially observed rewards.
+To achieve efficient theoretical bounds and practical performance, the methods we propose are specific to this particular POMDP structure.